Roscoea ngainoi: Evolution and phylogeny

 The family Zingiberaceae is mainly tropical in distribution.
 The unusual mountainous distribution of Roscoea may have evolved relatively recently and be a response to the uplift taking place in the region in the last 50 million years or so due to the collision of the Indian and Asian tectonic plates.

 Species of Roscoea that have been subjected to molecular phylogenetic analysis divide into two clear groups, a Himalayan clade and a "Chinese" clade (which includes some species from outside China).
-R. nganoi was discovered after the analysis by Ngamriabsakul, Newman & Cronk (2000) so that As of August 2012 its phylogenetic position is unknown.
+R. nganoi was discovered after the analysis by Ngamriabsakul, Newman & Cronk (2000) so that As of August 2012 its phylogenetic position was unknown.
 Manipur, where it was found, lies between the main distributions of the two clades.